-- Generalised anxiety disorder is where someone feels anxious about a number of things on most days over a long period of time – six months or more.
+- Generalised anxiety disorder is where someone feels anxious about a number of things on most days over a long period of time – 6 months or more.

 Anxiety disorders can be managed and overcome with help.
-It’s important to recognize and treat them as soon as possible.
+It’s important to recognise and treat them as soon as possible.
 Talk to your GP or health practitioner if anxiety is causing you problems.

 To find out more about anxiety disorders or get support, visit the websites below.